n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 | count
 ```

+Based on the output below.
+There are `31` emails that Angel has recieved.

 | **Count** |
 |----------:|
 | 31 |

+Can copy the answer from the following code block.

 ```txt
 31
 ```

+Got a success when entering it into the answer box.
+So, we're ready to move on
+to the next question.

 ### Question 7

+In this they're having us go through the `distrinct` operator.

 > You can use the distinct operator to filter for unique values in a specific
 > column.